Kitchen Divas

 What is reverse searing?

 Reverse searing is the opposite of searing.
-It cooks the meat slowly and indirectly first and then is finished with high direct heat from broiler, grill or skillet.
+It cooks the meat slowly and indirectly first, and then the meat is finished with high direct heat from a broiler, grill, or skillet.
+It allows for more consistent doneness and crispy skin.

 Reverse Sear Chicken Breast Video